 Jolokia Protocol

 Jolokia uses a JSON-over-HTTP protocol which is described in this chapter.
-The communication is based on a request-response paradigm, where each request results in a single response.
+The communication is based on a request-response paradigm, where each HTTP request (which may contain multiple Jolokia requests) results in a single HTTP response (containing one Jolokia response for each incoming Jolokia request).

 GET URLs are chatty